lapsatech-assessment/stock-exchange/README.md

     mvn install
     mvn -f stock-exchange-app/ -Prun

-The app will build and start and you will get the promt
+The app will build and start, and you will get the console prompt afterward

     >

-You type the command and the system executes the in the stock exchange system Additional  terminal sessions could created in parallel using telnet:
+You type the command, and the system executes it in the stock exchange system.
+Additional terminal sessions can be created in parallel using Telnet

     telnet localhost 7070